bhauman/rebel-readline/README.md

 ## Quick Lay of the land

-You should look at `rebel-readline.main` and `rebel-readline.core` to give you top level usage information.
+You should look at `rebel-readline.clojure.main` and `rebel-readline.core` to give you top level usage information.

-The core of the functionality is in `rebel-readline.line-reader` and `rebel-readline.widgets.base` everything else is just support.
+The core of the functionality is in `rebel-readline.clojure.line-reader` everything else is just support.

 ## Quick Usage